S. Heaney: Human Chain

 (2) For happier times: use of the boat for rowing (but not competitive rowing), punting, water camping.
 To begin with punting and camping.
 I only refer to punting

-with one version of this boat and at Cambridge, not at Oxford or any other places where punting is practised.
-Below, some images of punting at Cambridge, at 'The Backs.'
+not at Oxford or any other places where punting is practised.
+Images (3) and

 I don't include images of punting on the River Cam, for example near Grantchester.
 Most of the images show traditional punts, very, very attractive craft, to me, more beautiful